tristan-hornetz/crosstalk/README.md

 Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz************************
  ```

+If this is not the case, the other demos are also unlikely to work.
+Please note
+that some on some CPUs, you need to pass the _--taa_ parameter for this demo to function correctly.

 ## Demo #2: Observing RDRAND calls

 One instruction that interferes with the global staging buffer is _rdrand_, which invokes the hardware-based
 random number generator.
 In this demo, a victim thread invokes _rdrand_ every few seconds.
-An attacker thread on another physical core then attempts to detect the instruction call an forward the result.
+An attacker thread on another physical core then attempts to detect the instruction and forwards the result.
 The forwarded number will likely not match the original number completely, but even a slightly similar result
-may allow an attacker to reconstruct a cryptographic key or similar protected data.
+may enable an attacker to reconstruct cryptographic key material.

 The demo can be started with
 ```shell
 ./demo_rdrand
  ```

+Note: The attacker will occasionally pick up noise instead of an _rdrand_ value.
+This can be mitigated by quitting all
+background applications.

 ## Acknowledgements